With a continuation contract, you can extend your service by one year in exchange for loan repayment.

 You must be an eligible, current National Health Service Corps Loan Repayment Program (NHSC LRP) or NHSC Students to Service Loan Repayment Program (S2S LRP) participant.

-Read the FY 2019 LRP Continuation Contract Application and Program Guidance (PDF - 480 KB).
+Is your service commitment ending soon?
+Get details on how to receive additional funding for extending your service.
+Read our FY 2021 LRP Continuation Contract Application and Program Guidance (PDF - 497 KB).

 MAT Award Enhancement